 You will receive online access to all educational materials via an exclusive resources page.
 You may choose to order a hard copy of the Parish Book of Chant, 2nd edition, published by the Church Music Association of America, and the Gregorian Chant Practicum, published by the Catholic University of America.

 A desktop computer, laptop, or tablet (the larger the screen the better) equipped with a videocamera (no cell phones, please).
-Computer microphones are notoriously poor at reliably transmitting singing.
-Excellent external microphones are readily available and reasonably priced.
-Ask for recommendations.
 Reliable access to high-speed internet is a must.
-Students are responsible for having working technology.
+Student is responsible for working technology.

-Register for two sets of private lessons at once, and receive a complimentary lesson.
+Register for 10 private lessons at once, and receive a complimentary lesson.

 *New students who are just learning how to sight read are required to begin private chant study with a minimum of 10 lessons.